flber/Pillar/README.md

 ## Granite

 Pillar uses the Granite (.gn)  markup format, which is more similar HTML than it is to markdown.
+It also isn't too picky about whitespace.
 Granite maps 1:1 with html, so the conversion process is relatively simple, and is done in a single pass.
 The syntax gets rid of close tags in favor of close square brackets, as so:

 html: `<p> This is a paragraph </p>`